Use your longer training rides to experiment with your nutrition.

 On the ride

 Unless you have improved your metabolic efficiency via your diet, I recommend that you consume around 30-60 grams of carbohydrate per hour.
-There is another formula which is 1 gram of carbohydrate per kg of body weight per hour (70kg rider would be then consuming 70 grams of carbohydrate an hour), but this is more suited to cyclists that are racing at high intensities rather that a recreational endurance rider undertaking the Peaks Challenge series.
+There is another formula which is 1 gram of carbohydrate per kg of body weight per hour (70kg rider would be then consuming 70 grams of carbohydrate an hour), but this is more suited to cyclists that are racing at high intensities rather that a recreational endurance rider undertaking Peaks Challenge.

 This carbohydrate requirement can be met by consuming a variety of combinations of sports drinks, sports bars and gels and normal food like fruit, ANZAC biscuits, fruit cake, and sandwiches.